 Other causes of unilateral nasal discharge in dogs include presence of nasal polyps, fungal infections and sometimes even tumors of the nose, and sometimes a tooth problem may be the trigger, explains veterinarian Dr. B.

-What your vet will do for diagnosing the cause for your dog’s runny nose will vary.
+What your vet will do for diagnosing the cause for your dog’s nose always dripping will vary.
 Your vet will likely check your dog’s teeth, listen to your dog’s heart and lungs and take your dog’s temperature.

 Diagnostic tests may include x-rays of the nose and skull or a CT scan of the dog’s sinuses and nasal passages.